kubeshop/tracetest/CONTRIBUTING.md

-# How to contribute
+# How to Contribute

 Thank you for looking at this.
 We, at Tracetest, are really excited to have you contribute on the project with us.

-The main lines of communication with our team is through [Github issues](https://github.com/kubeshop/tracetest/issues/new/choose) or [Discord](https://discord.gg/eBvEQRVyKX).
+The main lines of communication with our team are through [Github issues](https://github.com/kubeshop/tracetest/issues/new/choose) or [Discord](https://discord.gg/eBvEQRVyKX).
 Feel free to ask any questions!

 ## Developing

 Development can be conducted using any GoLang and Typescript compatible IDE/editor (e.g., Jetbrains GoLand, VSCode).

-There are four places where you develop new thing on Tracetest: on the CLI, on the API Server, on the Web UI and on the Documentation website.
+There are four places where you develop new things on Tracetest: on the CLI, on the API Server, on the Web UI and on the Documentation website.

 ### CLI

-Written in Golang, can be seen on the folder `./cli`.
-You can see what options do you have to test and build the application by typing `make help` inside the folder.
+Written in Golang, the CLI code is stored in the folder `./cli`.
+You can see what options you have to test and build the application by typing `make help` inside the folder.

 To test its integration with our API, you can run a local API server on your machine by running one of our [examples](./examples/) with `docker compose`.
 For instance:
 ```sh